yasufum/spp-tmp/docs/guides/gsg/install.rst

     $ cd /path/to/any
     $ git clone http://dpdk.org/git/dpdk

-Installing on Ubuntu and CentOS are almost the same, but packages are different.
+Installing on Ubuntu and CentOS are almost the same, but required packages are just bit different.

 PCAP is disabled by default in DPDK configuration.
 ``CONFIG_RTE_LIBRTE_PMD_PCAP`` and ``CONFIG_RTE_PORT_PCAP`` defined in